Polidea/SiriusObfuscator-SymbolExtractorAndRenamer/README.md

 `<path-to-directory-for-obfuscated-project>` is the path to the directory that the newly generated obfuscated Swift source code files will be written to, as well as the new project.

+In case when project should be obfuscated in place (without making a copy), `-inplace` argument can be used instead of `-obfuscatedproject`.

 ## Data formats

 The input data formats are `Files.json` and `Renames.json` and are described in the [SymbolExtractor data formats section](#data-formats) and [NameMapper data formats section](#data-formats-1).